 Viral illnesses can have the same symptoms as strep throat.
 So it’s important to get a throat swab to confirm the presence of the strep bacteria in the throat.
 This way, your doctor can prescribe antibiotics for treatment, which are appropriate for bacterial illnesses such as strep, but not for viral illnesses such as a cold.

-If you someone who has had strep recently, that’s important information to share with your doctor, Dr. Allan says.
+If you were exposed to someone who has had strep recently, that’s important information to share with your doctor, Dr. Allan says.
 Strep can be spread easily by sharing personal items with an infected person, close contact with an infected person, or even through the air by sneezing or coughing.

 Dr. Allan warns that prescribing antibiotics for sore throats without a confirmed diagnosis of strep can create resistance to the drugs or unnecessary side effects.
 This is why obtaining a confirming test is so important.